gramener/gramex-guide/pptxhandler/README.md

 - Any additional keys are passed to `gramex.data.filter()`, and in turn to `gramex.cache.open()` or `sqlalchemy.create_engine()`.

 You can also specify the data as a function using `function:`.
-This can be any Python expression.
+This can be any Python [expression or pipeline](../function/).

 Example: